Springle3152/ohapp/readme.md

 ```
 $ cd Desktop/
 ```
 Create a directory called "projects" (directories are folders; we will call them directories).
-Change directory into projects and create a directory called "ohapp."
-This is where you will put your cloned app.
+Change directory into projects.
 ```
 $ mkdir projects
 $ cd projects